jacaranda-analytics/fraser_gehrig/README.md

 ```

-## Scrap Game Stats For a single year
+## Get game stats For a single year

 ```python